ST10477835/RPG_GAME/README.md

 This keeps:

--The main heading for troubleshooting.
+- The main heading for troubleshooting.
--The error in a fenced code block.
+- The error in a fenced code block.
--Steps as numbered lists for clarity.
+- Steps as numbered lists for clarity.

 IDE instructions under a subheading.